Can Continue To Expand And If Left Untreated, Can Eventually Burst, Causing Sudden Death

-Most often, our vascular specialists are able to use minimally invasive techniques to treat the aneurysm in our Nationally Accredited Vascular Laboratory at our Riverview vascular clinic.
+Most often, our vascular specialists are able to use minimally invasive techniques to treat aortic aneurysm in our outpatient endovascular surgery suite at our Riverview vascular clinic.

-Our vascular surgeons have staff privileges at major local hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.
+Our vascular surgeons have staff privileges at major area hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.

 Visit our aortic aneurysm repair page to learn more about aneurysm treatments.